stevej52/jetnano_joysticks/README.md

 # jetnano_joysticks
-Jetson Nano control and vision with ROS2 RealSense2, RPlidar, BNO055, Python, Pygame and ModBus ROS2, RealSense2, RPLidar and Python code to drive the Jetson Nano using modbus joystick commands
+Jetson Nano control and vision with 4-Wheel Steering, ROS2 RealSense2, RPlidar, BNO055, Python3, Pygame and ModBus
+ROS2, RealSense2, RPLidar and Python code to drive the Jetson Nano using modbus joystick commands

 Using: